nicnocquee/simple-i18n-next/readme.md

 What this CLI is not or does not do:

-- It does not have language detection.
+- **It does not have language detection**.
 You need to pass the language code to the generated functions.
 You can easily get the language code from the URL pathname if you follow the [Internationalization documentation of Next.js](https://nextjs.org/docs/app/guides/internationalization#routing-overview).
-- It does not support various localization sources.
-You can only use JSON files and Markdown files.
+- **It does not support various localization sources.** You can only use JSON files and Markdown files.

 ## Install